Rebooting the billion-dollar Terra LUNA project

 The arrival of Terra 2.0 is something that could only happen in the crypto space.
 Where else can a company lose more than 40 billion dollars in two weeks, simply fork their blockchain and reboot the whole operation to a mixed reception?

 The new LUNA token debuted on May 28 at $18.87, with a total supply of one billion.
 Within just six hours, the price had dropped more than 76% to $4.39.
-One primary reason for this will have been unvested LUNA airdrop receivers selling en masse to try and recover some of their lost funds.
+One primary reason for this might have been unvested LUNA airdrop receivers selling en masse to try and recover some of their lost funds.
 Once the dust settled, the price climbed and almost doubled from its low of $4.39 to around $9.50 three days later.
-Sure, it will be. rocky ride, but if key resistance can be found at $6, $8, and $10 then things could be moving in the right direction for Terra 2.0.

 Some people could have invested in LUNA before August 2021, when the value was below $18, and broke even by selling early.
 All is fair in love and war.

 That’s the difference here.
-Of course, the new Terra 2.0 doesn’t have the UST stablecoin or any massive curve pools feeding the community staking teet.
-Terra 2.0 is back to being a good old, decentralized, community-owned network again.
-Right?
+Of course, the new Terra 2.0 doesn’t have the UST stablecoin or any massive curve pools for staking.

 Terra 2.0 gets support

-The new LUNA token is listed on major exchanges like Huobi, KuCoin, Binance, and Kraken already, which shows to some extent, the broader industry’s support for the reboot.
-The new Terra 2.0 Twitter page has amassed almost 18,000 followers quickly.
-Social signals look strong with the hashtags luna2 and LUNC trending on Twitter over the past few days.
-It almost feels like nothing ever happened!
+The new LUNA token is listed on major exchanges like Huobi, KuCoin, Binance, and Kraken which shows the broader industry’s support for the reboot.

 The above does not constitute investment advice.
 The information given here is purely for informational purposes only.
 Please exercise due diligence and do your research.
 The writer holds positions in various cryptocurrencies, including BTC, ETH, and RADAR.